 The Federal government regulates research activities involving human subjects, animal subjects, radiological materials, and biological materials.
 For each of these areas, there is a campus committee that reviews proposed research projects.
 Application forms for obtaining such approval are available at the websites below:

-The Office of Research and Engagement (ORE) also provides basic information on these compliance areas as well as campus compliance and safety committees.
+The Office of Research, Innovation, and Economic Development (ORIED) also provides basic information on these compliance areas as well as campus compliance and safety committees.

 ORE has partnered with the Collaborative Institutional Training Initiative (CITI) program to allow UT-affiliated researchers the opportunity to participate in online research ethics education for the following subjects: